caroso1222/carlos-roso-gatsby/content/blog/how-to-deploy-a-monorepo-in-vercel/index.md

 # The constrain

-We can configure Vercel to automatically deploy your project on `git push`.
+We can configure Vercel to automatically deploy our project on `git push`.
 We'd need then to configure two projects in Vercel: one for the frontend and another one for the backend.
 However, **we can't link 2 projects to the same repo in Vercel**.
-This means we won't do continuous deployment in Vercel.
+This means we won't do continuous deployment using this tool.

 # The solution